top of page

 I bought "electric charge" raquets that are very effective in hunting the occasional one that slips in when I open/close doors.
 When I go out in the evening or morning, I wear pants that mostly cover my legs and are not penetrable.
 Also, I slather any exposed skin with a 9 essential oil anti-mosquito spray that I created, which smells beautifully and works.
 During the day they don't bother me so much, it's so nice to get a break!

-Q. Do you have to look in shoes, and slippers before wearing them, or inspect your tub or shower before bathing?
+Q. Do you have to look in my shoes for scorpions, or inspect my tub or shower before bathing?

 A. At my house, I'm not concerned about scorpions in my slippers, the tub, or the shower.